 Postgraduate Resident Elective applications are limited to:

-- Canadian citizens and Permanent Residents currently enrolled in a recognized Family Practice or Specialty (Royal College) training program in Canada, OR
+- Canadian citizens, Permanent Residents and Work Permit holders who are legally entitled to live and work in British Columbia and currently enrolled in a recognized Family Practice or Specialty (Royal College) training program in Canada, OR

 - Canadian citizens currently enrolled in a recognized Family Practice or Specialty training program in the USA.